ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 ## More cool features

-DBLab has added some additional features on top of the cloning process.
+DLE has added some additional features on top of the cloning process.
 A very helpful feature is their support for [data masking and obfuscation](https://postgres.ai/docs/database-lab/masking){:target="_blank" rel="noopener noreferrer"}.
 In short, they support multiple scenarios for using production data in a development environment without exposing any Person Identifiable Information (PII) to the developers using the test systems.
 This makes it possible to use the clones during normal development without risking overexposing PII and therefore making it easier to adhere to guidelines like GDPR while still being able to test with production-like data.